jamesjingqili/FeedbackStackelbergGames.jl/README.md

    1) "julia --project"
    2) once the Julia REPL is openned, enter the package management mode by typing "]"
    3) type "instantiate", and then press "enter".
    4) wait for julia to finish installing the necessary packages
+   5) manually install LatexStrings julia package by "add LatexStrings"

 ## For highway experiments: